raunak42/backend-boilerplate/README.md

 # backend-boilerplate
-start by using command: "npm install"
+start by using command:
+1. "npm install"
+2. "rm -rf .git" too disconnect from the remote repo.